OmniOneID/did-ca-ios/README.md

 ## SDK Application Method
 Below, we refer to `iOS framework as DIDWalletSDK`.
-We recommend that you clone and check out the DIDWalletSDK project and download the latest version to the release folder to use it.
+We recommend that you clone and check out the DIDWalletSDK project, then either download the latest version from the release folder or use SPM.
 ```
 git https://github.com/OmniOneID/did-client-sdk-ios
 ```